ZUTER-A

 Bromohexine HCl contributes to a secretomotoric effect by helping the cilia transport the phlegm out of the lungs.
 Thereby relieving the patient of acute or chronic cough and other bronchospastic disorders.

-Ambroxol Hydrochloride, Terbutaline Sulphate, and Guaiphenesin Syrup are branded as ZUTER-A. It refers to the category of supplements known as “expectorants” primarily used to treat cough combined with mucus.
-There are two types of cough: dry cough and chesty cough.
+Ambroxol Hydrochloride, Terbutaline Sulphate, and Guaiphenesin Syrup come under the branding ZUTER-A. It refers to the category of supplements known as “expectorants” primarily used to treat cough combined with mucus.
+There are two types of cough dry cough and chesty cough.
 Coughing is an impulsive expulsion of air from the lungs through the epiglottis at an amazingly fast speed.
 Like a strong force of air, coughing is the human body’s mechanism for clearing the breathing passageways of unwanted irritants.

 Ambroxol Hydrochloride, Terbutaline Sulphate, and Guaiphenesin Syrup are a combination of three active ingredients.
 Terbutaline Sulphate relaxes muscles and widens the airways.
 Guaiphenesin and Ambroxol Hydrochloride work by thinning the mucus in the air passages which makes it easier to cough up the mucus and clear the airways.
 Thereby Ambroxol Hydrochloride, Terbutaline Sulphate, and Guaiphenesin Syrup make breathing easier.